BRVC-ORG/Prospectus/README.md

                     - "Oprah Winfrey Show" premiers: 8 September 1986

-                    - RIAA begins suing individuals for sharing files on Peer-to-Peer (P2P) platforms/software
+                    - RIAA begins suing individuals for sharing files on Peer-to-Peer (P2P) platforms/software: 8 September 2003

             - Being on approved leave around the time of and at the genesis block's creation, what does this mean from a purely academic/tort(s) perspective?